cecet23/cecet23.github.io/source/_posts/2018-03-24-SSH Tunnel - Local and Remote Port.markdown

 layout: post
 ---

-magine you’re on a private network which doesn’t allow connections to a specific server.
-Let’s say you’re at work and imgur.com is being blocked.
-To get around this we can create a tunnel through a server which isn’t on our network and remote server.
+Imagine you’re on a private network or the remote network  doesn’t allow connections on a specific server on a specific port.
+To get around this we can create a tunnel from local connection to remote  server which isn’t on our network.
 {% highlight shell_session %}
 ssh user@remoteserver -L localport:locahost:remoteport
 {% endhighlight %}

 The key here is -L which says we’re doing local port forwarding.
-Then it says we’re forwarding our local port  to remoteport, which is the default port for HTTP.
+Then it says we’re forwarding our local port  to remoteport.
 Now open your browser and go to http://localhost:localport.